-8) Stickiness is an important attribute for which of the following revenue models?
+- 8) Stickiness is an important attribute for which of the following revenue models?

-A) advertising revenue model
+- A) advertising revenue model

-B) subscription revenue model
+- B) subscription revenue model

-C) transaction fee revenue model
+- C) transaction fee revenue model

-D) sales revenue model
+- D) affiliate revenue model

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-9) Which of the following companies uses a transaction fee revenue model?
+- 9) Which of the following companies uses a transaction fee revenue model?

-A) Yahoo
+- A) Yahoo

-B) E\Trade
+- B) ETrade

-C) Twitter
+- C) Twitter

-D) Sears
+- D) Birchbox

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-10) Which of the following is an example of the affiliate revenue model?
+- 10) Which of the following is an example of the affiliate revenue model?

-A) Scribd
+- A) Scribd

-B) eBay
+- B) eBay

-C) L.L.
+- C) L.L.
 Bean

-D) MyPoints
+- D) MyPoints

-Answer: D

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?
+- 11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?

-A) advertising revenue model
+- A) advertising revenue model

-B) subscription revenue model
+- B) subscription revenue model

-C) freemium strategy
+- C) freemium strategy

-D) transaction fee revenue model
+- D) transaction fee revenue model

-Answer: C

-Difficulty: Moderate

-AACSB: Analytical thinking

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-12) Which of the following factors is not a significant influence on a company's competitive environment?

-A) how many competitors are active

-B) what the market share of each competitor is

-C) the availability of supportive organizational structures

-D) how competitors price their products
+- 12) Which of the following factors is not a significant influence on a company's competitive environment? - A) how many competitors are active - B) what the market share of each competitor is - C) the availability of supportive organizational structures - D) how competitors price their products